ecnepsnai/logtic/.github/SECURITY.md

 # Security Policy

 The developers of this package aim to make security a priority for the project.
-This document describes our policy for handling security vulnerabilities within the this package software.
+This document describes our policy for handling security vulnerabilities within this package software.

 ## Supported Versions